ErezChamilevsky/CarSimulator/README.md

 This program is a little car simulator codeded using Java.
 This program came as an idea to sharp tools such as design patterns, OOP and coding in general.

 ## Project Architecture
 This project I implemented, for the first time, the MVC architectural design pattern.
-I have treid to separate between the View, Display, and the Model, WorldGenerator.
+I have tried to separate between the View, Display, and the Model, WorldGenerator.
 In Control.java, the Controller, it gets orders and makes updates of both model and view.

 ## Folder Structure